 The world's longest high-speed rail network runs safely and efficiently... with a little help from AVEVA

-The Schneider Electirc solution for the Ministry of Railways combines control, intelligence and process management that enable business optimization and data connectivity.
+The AVEVA solution for the Ministry of Railways combines control, intelligence, and process management that enable business optimisation and data connectivity.

+The Passenger Information System was not integrated prior to the China Ministry of Railways plan that began with the Beijing-to-Tianjin line.
 Components came from different manufacturers and did not work together.
 Stations and terminals were not linked in any way.
 This created inefficiencies in deployment, operations and maintenance.
-Now the system is seeing multiple benefits from a unified management strategy, standardized technical architecture requirements and centralized operations.
+Now the system is seeing multiple benefits from a unified management strategy, standardised technical architecture requirements and centralised operations.

-Planning has also improved.
-The Historian provides real-time station asset data for trending and analysis as well as more efficient and complete reporting.
+Planning improved as well.
+The Historian provides real-time station asset data for trending and analysis, as well as more efficient and complete reporting.
 The AVEVA solution interfaces with third-party databases and Microsoft® Office programs such as Excel® and Word, so information can be shared readily.